 - “Climb high and sleep low”: If you have to climb over 1,000 feet in a day, make sure you come back down to a lower altitude to sleep.

 - Know how to identify the first signs of altitude sickness.
-Immediately move to a lower elevation if you start to develop these symptoms.
+Move to a lower elevation right away if you start to have these symptoms.